General meaning

 The risk of provoking change through breaking rather than adjustment.

 In its shadow, this combination can encourage hasty decisions made to quickly end a tension, without preparing for what comes next.
-There is then a danger of cutting everything out of weariness, anger, or desire to punish, instead of negotiating a more gradual change.
-The hidden presence of Snake reminds us that it is useful to look at hidden stakes and latent resentments before cutting, to avoid reproducing the same patterns elsewhere.
+There is then a danger of cutting everything out of weariness, anger, or a desire to punish, instead of negotiating a more gradual change.
+The hidden presence of Snake reminds us that it is useful to examine hidden stakes and latent resentments before making a cut, to avoid reproducing the same patterns elsewhere.

 Calibration questions